-Donald Trump Slams ‘Celebrity Apprentice’ Host Arnold Schwarzenegger For Ratings; How Did The Governor Respond?
+Donald Trump Slams ‘Celebrity Apprentice’ Host Arnold Schwarzenegger For Ratings: How Did The Governor Respond?

 — Donald J. Trump (@realDonaldTrump) January 6, 2017

 Donald Trump will also be receiving a highly anticipated briefing on the subject of Russian intervention into the U.S. election on Friday.
-This is an issue that has disturbed politicians on both sides because it pertains to sensitive national security breaches, according to The Washinton Post.
+This is an issue that has disturbed politicians on both sides because it pertains to sensitive national security breaches, according to the Washington Post.

 The dishonest media does not report that any money spent on building the Great Wall (for sake of speed), will be paid back by Mexico later!